 Most species of cutworms are nocturnal feeders, so a flashlight is needed to find them on the roots and foliage of plants.

-They vary in colors and patterns, so they may also be difficult to identify.
-However, most usually appear as small brown, gray, green, or even black stout caterpillars.
+They vary in colors and patterns, making them difficult to identify.
+However, most usually appear as small, brown, gray, green, or black stout caterpillars.

 Pick them off and squish them, or feed them to the birds.
 Alternatively, drop the cutworms in a bucket of soapy water to suffocate and kill them.